Sustaining a high quality of life for current and future generations, where people choose to live, learn, work and play.

 Coquitlam recognizes that engaged, happy employees have a life outside of work.

-Coquitlam was among the first B.C. local governments to develop an ongoing, formal voluntary hybrid-work program for those not required to be on-site daily, including:
+Coquitlam was among the first B.C. local governments to develop an ongoing, formal voluntary hybrid work program for those not required to be on-site daily.
+Program and employee supports include:

 Regular full time employees have the option of accruing extra work time toward additional paid days off throughout the year.

-Coquitlam accommodates personal leave requirements with family sick days, sick leave for a spouse’s serious illness, flexible work hours and options, and compassionate leave.
+Coquitlam accommodates personal leave requirements with provisions for family sick days, sick leave for a spouse’s serious illness, flexible work hours and compassionate leave.

-Coquitlam employees are encouraged to develop creative approaches to improve efficiency and service-delivery, and to respond effectively to emerging problems.
-Much of this work is supported by the Business Improvement Committee.
+Coquitlam employees are encouraged to develop creative approaches to improve efficiency and service-delivery, and to respond effectively to emerging opportunities and challenges.
+Much of this work is supported by the City’s interdepartmental Business Improvement Committee.

-Some of the other innovative programs and work that has earned Coquitlam recognition:
+Some of the innovative programs and work that has earned Coquitlam recognition: